About the Organization :

 Education and training

-- Accessibility to affordable and quality formal and Non-formal education and carrier counselling for youth ensured.
+- Accessibility to affordable and quality formal and non-formal education and career counseling for youth ensured.

 - Grant special priority to the youths who want to take vocational training and skill-oriented education.